bhar4t/bhar4t/README.md

 ## Hi, I'm Bharat Sahu!

-- Senior Software Engineer at @accenture.
+- Senior Software Engineer at @Accenture
 - Previously worked in @[SmileBots](https://github.com/SmileBots) as Tech Lead for 3+ years.
 - Trying to learn everything.
 - Exploring the JS.